 Son en Breugel is a good option for those working or studying at the Technical University Eindhoven, but ASML and the High Tech Campus can easily be reached by car.
-Unfortunately, public transportation is not excellent, so you have to get yourself an e-bike to quickly get to the Eindhoven center.
+Unfortunately, public transportation is not excellent, so you must have an e-bike to get to the Eindhoven center quickly.

 What Are Bad Neighborhoods In Eindhoven?

 Eindhoven has specific neighborhoods where you don’t want to live.
 Eindhoven is not a very diverse city, but you better avoid some bad areas in Eindhoven.

 You do not want to live in these four neighborhoods in Eindhoven.

 Is Eindhoven A Safe City?